semojaw/GraduationProjectsReview/README.md

 # Graduation Projects (GP1 & GP2)

-This repository is dedicated to covering the main lines of work done in graduation projects **GP1** and **GP2**, with some visual aids and results shown in my parts of the presentations of the two projects.
+This repository is dedicated to covering the main lines of work done in graduation projects **GP1** and **GP2** as part of the **BSc in Mechanical Engineering (Automotive Program)**.
+Some visual aids and results shown in my parts of the presentations of the two projects.

 I design my presentations in a minimalistic style with few headings and points to help me remember, organize my speech, and not cause any distractions to the audience, so this README will be more descriptive.